 Going by percentages, children actual get more migraines than adult males with about 10% of children dealing with this condition.
 Diagnosis often has to be confirmed by family history because children may be unable to explain their symptoms.

-Myth #4: Migraines Only Last for a Day
+Myth #4: Episodes Only Last for a Day

-Some migraines can last for several days.
+Some episodes can last for several days.
 Also, if a person experiences chronic migraines, they are dealing migraines at least half of the month.
-Some experience daily migraines and find it difficult to identify when one attack ends and the next begins.
+Some experience daily headaches and find it difficult to identify when one attack ends and the next begins.

 Myth #5: The Only Way to Get Help for Migraines Is Medication

-First of all, medication doesn’t help the underlying cause of migraines – it just covers up the symptoms, such as the pain or nausea.
+First of all, medication doesn’t help the underlying cause of the condition – it just covers up the symptoms, such as pain or nausea.
 Second, there is a natural way to get help, for a chronic migraine problem.
 Many migraines are the result of an upper cervical subluxation.
 Correcting this misalignment has brought fast relief to many and can even result in long-term relief.